 One of the important roles of the Society is to hold comprehensive and ongoing records of species occurring on the Isle of Wight.
 We do this by working with Recorders who are specialists in their particular group.
-The duties of Recorders are to receive and verify records and hold comprehensive data about those groups for which they have responsibility.
+The duties of Recorders are to receive and verify records and hold data about those groups for which they have responsibility.
 Increasingly, this information is held electronically.
-Recorders are local experts in their field and they are a fund of information.
+Recorders are local experts in their field and they are a mine of information.
 Everyone is encouraged to send any records of interest to the relevant Recorder.

 The Isle of Wight is vice-county 10.
 For information about the vice-county system click here.